-The Model LX7520 practice segment timer display draws a maximum of 0.5 amps.
+Model LX1020 baseball/softball scoreboard display draws a maximum of 0.5 amps.
 Use only the detachable power cord with the GFCI safety feature to connect the display to a power receptacle.
-If this cord is lost becomes damaged, contact Electro-Mech to purchase a replacement.
-We do not recommend operating this display -- especially outdoors -- without a cord that includes the GFCI feature.
+If this cord is lost or becomes damaged, contact Electro-Mech to purchase a replacement.
+We do not recommend operating this display - especially outdoors - without a cord that includes the GFCI feature.

 The control console also ships with a detachable AC power cord.
 Because the console is not designed for use in a wet environment, its power cord does not include the GFCI feature.
-The control console will draw a maximum of 0.5 amps.
+The control console draws a maximum of 0.5 amps.